wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 3.6.2 =
+* Fixed YouTube embeded URLs to make them more compatible with Facebook.
+* Added the Facebook "Markup Language" option to select between HTML5 or XFBML (defaults to HTML5).

 = Version 3.6.1 =
 * Fixed JavaScript for enabled widget buttons on index webpages.
 That section of code still contained a check for `is_singular()`.
 * Added "Enable Shortcode" option to enable/disable the `[ngfb /]` shortcode filter (default is unchecked).